WikiLeaks says starts releasing hacked Syria emails

 She read out a statement quoting WikiLeaks founder Julian Assange as saying: "The material is embarrassing to Syria, but it is also embarrassing to Syria's opponents.

-"It helps us not merely to criticize one group or another, but to understand their interests, actions and thoughts.
+"It helps us not merely to criticise one group or another, but to understand their interests, actions and thoughts.
 It is only through understanding this conflict that we can hope to resolve it."

 WikiLeaks said the emails, which it has called "The Syria Files", would shine a light on the inner workings of the Syrian government and economy, and "also reveal how the West and Western companies say one thing and do another".